New charitable giving tax deduction worth up to $2,000 is coming soon, and you don’t have to itemize

 Millions of taxpayers will soon benefit from a new above-the-line tax deduction worth up to $2,000 for qualified charitable contributions.

-Andrea Coombes, a tax editor at Bankrate, translates complex personal finance topics into understandable language that helps people live their best financial lives.
+Andrea Coombes, an editor at Bankrate, translates complex personal finance topics into understandable language that helps people live their best financial lives.
 She’s a CERTIFIED FINANCIAL PLANNER™ and over the past 25 years has worked as a financial coach, personal finance writer and editor, and volunteer tax preparer.

 Her work has been published in The Wall Street Journal, USA Today, MarketWatch and many newspapers nationwide.
 She's been interviewed on local and national TV and radio, including NPR's All Things Considered, CBS News, NASDAQ and Marketplace.

-A lot of people are nervous about doing their taxes, and about managing their money in general.
+A lot of people are nervous about managing their money.
 I'm here to say: It's not rocket science.
-There are small steps each of us can take to slowly start moving towards our long-term goals.
+There are small steps each of us can take to slowly start moving towards our long-term financial goals.
 We can do this, people.

 — Andrea Coombes, CFP®